Our Story

 Cary Collier

-Cary Collier is a globally respected spa designer and one of the original architects of the modern wellness landscape.
+Cary Collier is a globally respected spa designer and one of the original thought leaders of the modern wellness landscape.
 For nearly 40 years he has shaped spas throughout the world from his studio in Whitefish, Montana, where he balances high-level design work with the natural rhythms of the surrounding forest, mountains, and wildlife.

 Raised in the Texas panhandle and once a cowboy, Cary entered the spa and wellness industry in the late 1980s, a time when design drawings were completed by hand and mailed or faxed across continents.
 In 1990 he traveled to Southeast Asia carrying a desktop computer, printer, and fax machine as his luggage, and that journey marked the beginning of a global career that would influence the future of spa design.